 The new taproom sits right next to the old Farmhouse, and the Dewey’s went great lengths to make sure that it kept the same “farmhouse feeling” that makes porch sitting so fantastic there.

 They added a from-scratch kitchen and a new bar that will feature 20 Mt.
-Carmel beers, 4 rotating wines and a full bar featuring craft beer cocktails.
+Carmel beers, 4 rotating wines, and a full bar featuring craft beer cocktails.
+They also used composite decking boards to create a safe and level outdoor space for anyone to enjoy.
 It’s a whole new experience – done the exact same way as they’ve always done things.
 I want to emphasize that – the experience is important to the brewery, and they have done everything that they can to improve it – without destroying what makes it special.
+The design is incredibly important for the areas that are open to the general public, with neon bar signs for sale cheap being considered to add to the overall aesthetic of the place, hopefully drawing more people in.

 Upstairs in the Carriage House is a new event space – weddings, birthday parties, rehearsal dinners, they’ve all got a new place that actually comfortably fits them.
 They’ve also expanded their parking lot to support the crowds that a big event can bring along with it.